scgrady13/CS50-AI-In-Python-/README.md

 ## Credits

 The projects and specifications were created by Harvard University's CS50 team for the CS50 AI with Python course.
-Any additional code was written by [Your Name].
+Any additional code was written by Sean Grady.